Using the Text BlockWatch Video

 You can add an image to a text block using CSS.
 You can also wrap text around an image.

-Why does some of my text appear different from the rest of my text?
+Why does some text look different from the rest?

 If the text is set has a heading or as pre-formatted text, that may also be causing the issue.
 In this case, highlight that text, and then select a formatting type from the Formatting drop-down menu.